akasumitlamba/tceV1.0/TESTING_GUIDE.md

 - Only one status can be selected at a time
 - Status changes should persist until export

-### 3. Comment and Evidence Updates
+### 3. Comment Updates
 **Test Steps:**
 1. Import the sample CSV file
 2. For each test case:
    - Add comments in the comment section
-   - Add evidence details
-   - Add defect information

 **Expected Results:**
-- All text inputs should accept and save the entered data
+- Comments should be saved
 - Changes should persist until export

 ### 4. CSV Export Functionality
 **Test Steps:**
 1. Import the sample CSV file
-2. Make changes to test cases (status, comments, etc.)
+2. Make changes to test cases (status, comments)
 3. Click "Export CSV"
 4. Open the downloaded CSV file in a spreadsheet editor

 **Expected Results:**
 - CSV file should download successfully
 - All changes made in the application should be reflected in the exported CSV
-- Original CSV structure should be maintained
+- Original CSV structure should be maintained with the following columns:
-- New columns should be populated with the updated data
+  - S.No
+  - Summary
+  - Data
+  - test steps
+  - exppected result
+  - Execution status
+  - Execution last modified timestamp
+  - Executed by
+  - reporter
+  - comment

 ### 5. Data Validation
 **Test Steps:**